 Civil and Environmental Engineering

-Dr. Pruden is a Professor in the Department of Civil and Environmental Engineering and the Associate Dean and Director of Interdisciplinary Graduate Education in the Graduate School at Virginia Tech.
+Dr. Pruden is the W. Thomas Rice Professor in the Department of Civil and Environmental Engineering.
 Her research program at Virginia Tech focuses on applied environmental microbiology.

 In relation to global change, Dr. Pruden studies the role of microbial communities in dynamic environmental systems.
 For example, there is currently a boom in the manufacture of nanomaterials, and therefore a need to understand the implications of these new products in terms of biodegradability by and toxicity to microbes in wastewater treatment plants.
 Similarly, efforts to conserve water and energy result in new “green” building designs that impose atypical water flow regimes in pipes.
 This will shift the kinds of microbes that reside there and the potential for pathogens to establish.
 A third example: how will changes in antibiotic use guidelines for livestock impact the actual attenuation of antibiotic resistant bacteria and the antibiotic resistance genes that they carry?

-At Virginia Tech, Dr. Pruden teaches an undergraduate course in Introduction to Environmental Engineering.
-At the Graduate level, she teaches Environmental Engineering Microbiology and an IGEP Course on Interdisciplinary Research.
-She is a core faculty member in two interdisciplinary graduate education programs, Water for Health and Interfaces of Global Change.
+At Virginia Tech, Dr. Pruden teaches CEE 5194 Environmental Engineering Microbiology and an IGEP Course on Interdisciplinary Research, GRAD 5134.
+She is a core faculty member in three interdisciplinary graduate education programs, Water for Health, Sustainable Nanotechnology, and Interfaces of Global Change.

 Recent Relevant Publications

 Munoz Egea, M.C., Ji, P., Pruden, A., Falkinham, J.O.
 (2017).
 Inhibition of Adherence ofMycobacterium avium to Plumbing Surface Biofilms of Methylobacterium spp.
 Pathogens (in press)